jahid97/CatsvsDogs_Classification_CNN/README.md

-# Cats vs Dogs Classification using CNN
+# 🐾Cats vs Dogs Classification using CNN

 This project implements a **Convolutional Neural Network (CNN)** to classify images of cats and dogs using the popular "Dogs vs Cats" dataset from Kaggle.

 ---

-## Overview
+##🌟Overview
 The goal of this project is to classify images as either "cat" or "dog" using a deep learning model.
 A CNN is built and trained using TensorFlow/Keras on the Dogs vs Cats dataset.

 ### Project Overview